 Photography’s an expensive enough industry to be in.
 But GAS can cripple your business as well as your creativity.
 There may be occasions when you really do need to splash out on new equipment but, most of the time, you can use what you’ve already got.

-Here are 7 steps to help you kick the habit:
+Here's some advice to help you kick the habit.

 Yup.
 Abstinence is the only way.
 If you want to avoid all internet binge-buying, that means NO reading of gear reviews in any form.

 Throw out magazines.
 Cancel subscriptions.
 Remove your bookmarks and yourself from gear forums.
 If you still can’t control yourself, download an add-on that stops you visiting those sites.

 Visit photography sites instead.
 Looking at kit reviews makes you want to spend money.
 Looking at photographs inspires you to take them.